 Identify the target markets which will appreciate the value proposition

 Once you have a good understanding of pains and gains (fundaments of value proposition), it’s great to turn your focus on explicitly identifying the target market.

-Generally speaking, I can list two elements which are crucial during business process innovation.
+Generally speaking, I can list two elements that are crucial during business process innovation.

 - It is essential to be as precise as possible about each potential target market in terms of jobs, pains, and gains.